Takitaa/ChatPanel/README.md

 vue create  vchallenge
 ```

-> UPDATE: later I created a new project folder as for this first one I chose default settings and was not asked to choose features such as Typescript.
+> UPDATE 1: later I created a new project folder as for this first one I chose default settings and was not asked to choose features such as Typescript.

     In doubt of having it or not and noticing there was no .ts file among the project I added